the initial number to begin the output range sequence from.

 generate a numeric array with sequentially increasing value, within a specific range interval. similar to python's

-function.however, unlike python's
+rangefunction.however, unlike python's

-, you cannot substitute the first argument with the ending index. only the step argument is optional. moreover, the step argument must always be a positive number.there is also an iterator generator variant of this function that is also capable of indefinite sequences. check out rangeIterator for details.
+range, you must always supply the starting index and the ending index, even if the start index is supposed to be0, you cannot substitute the first argument with the ending index. only the step argument is optional. moreover, the step argument must always be a positive number.there is also an iterator generator variant of this function that is also capable of indefinite sequences. check out rangeIterator for details.